 A Diet For Seniors Should be Nutrient Dense and Provide Adequate Amounts of Protein

 Eating should be enjoyable and culturally appropriate.
-Therefore, instead of recommending a specific diet, a culturally appropriate, familiar diet should be adapted to old age:
+Therefore, instead of recommending a specific diet, a culturally appropriate, familiar diet should be adapted to old age.

 Nutrient-dense: A diet for seniors needs to provide adequate amounts of micronutrients while avoiding empty calories.
 Reduced appetite and increased satiety as well as a generally reduced need for energy makes it important that food is rich in micronutrients.
 This will allow for healthy weight maintenance.

 Adequate protein: Chewing difficulties can lead to a decreased protein intake from meat.
 Adequate amounts are necessary to maintain LBM though.
 Fish, dairy (if tolerated), and plant protein sources are easier to chew and might be an option.
+Protein powders might be used to supplement.

 This type of diet can be expensive.
 Counseling by a dietitian can identify inexpensive foods and recipes to go with and identify resources to buy food.